Resolution of the Oberwolfach problem: Introduction

 \begin{problem}[Oberwolfach problem] Let $n\in \N$ and let $F$ be a $2$-regular graph on $n$ vertices.
 For which (odd) $n$ and $F$ does $K_{n}$ decompose into edge-disjoint copies of~$F$? \end{problem} Addressing conference participants in Oberwolfach, Ringel fittingly formulated his problem as a scheduling assignment for diners: assume $n$ people are to be seated around round tables for $\frac{n-1}{2}$~meals, where the total number of seats is equal to $n$, but the tables may have different sizes.
 Is it possible to find a seating chart such that every person sits next to any other person exactly once?

 We answer this affirmatively for all sufficiently large~$n$.
-Note that the Oberwolfach problem does not have a positive solution for every odd~$n$ and $F$ (indeed, there are four known exceptions).\COMMENT{$OP(3,3),OP(4,5), OP(3,3,5) ,OP(3,3,3,3)$.
+We make no attempt to estimate or optimize the smallest $n$ for which our proof works.
+This makes our argument significantly clearer.
+It is known that for $n\le 60$, all but four instances have a solution~\cite{DFHMR:10,SDTBDC:19}.\COMMENT{$OP(3,3),OP(4,5), OP(3,3,5) ,OP(3,3,3,3)$.
 So for $n=6,9,11,12$}

-A further generalisation is the Hamilton-Waterloo problem; here, two cycle factors are given and it is prescribed how often each of them is to be used in the decomposition.
+A generalisation of the Oberwolfach problem is the Hamilton-Waterloo problem (cf.~\cite{ABBEZ:02}); here, two cycle factors are given and it is prescribed how often each of them is to be used in the decomposition.
+Informally, this means the conference takes place in two nearby venues (Hamilton and Waterloo), with possibly different seating arrangements.
 We also resolve this problem in the affirmative (for large $n$) via the following even more general result.
 We allow an arbitrary collection of types of cycle factors, as long as one type appears linearly many times.
 This immediately implies that the Hamilton-Waterloo problem has a solution for large $n$ for any bounded number of given cycle factors.

 \begin{theorem} For every $\alpha>0$, there exists an $n_0\in \N$ such that for all odd $n\geq n_0$ the following holds.
 Let $F_1,\ldots,F_k$ be $2$-regular graphs on $n$~vertices and let $m_1,\ldots,m_k\in \N$ be such that $\sum_{i\in [k]}m_i=(n-1)/2$ and $m_1\ge \alpha n$.
 Then $K_n$ admits a decomposition into graphs $H_1,\ldots, H_{{(n-1)}/{2}}$ such that for exactly $m_i$ integers~$j$, the graph $H_j$ is isomorphic to~$F_i$. \end{theorem} Here we say a graph $G$ admits a \emph{decomposition} into graphs $H_1,\ldots, H_t$ if there exist edge-disjoint copies of $H_1,\ldots,H_t$ in $G$ such that every edge of $G$ belongs to exactly one copy.